 It can be a breath freshener, sleep enhancer or stress reliever.
 Simply by chewing or crushing some of the leaves.
 It can also be processed through simple recipes as a wound disinfectant or for pain relief.
 It can even help prevent tooth decay and bad breath as a homemade mouthwash.

-How to grow Tarragon hydroponically
+How to hydro-grow Tarragon

 This herb is allelopathy – meaning it can prohibit other plants growing.
 So use it with care.
 It is a perennial herbaceous plant.
 It enters the dormant winter season where it dries up and re-grows in the spring.